-Various organic acids are produced by microorganisms examples are:
+Various organic acids are produced by microorganisms examples include:

-- 1. Gluconic Acid: used as a pharmaceutical to supply calcium to the body by several fungi including Penicillium and aspergillus species.
-Citric acid is produced by Aspergillus niger and used as a food additive especially in the production of soft drinks. - 2.
-Lactic Acid by different lactic acid bacteria, for example, Lactobacillus delbrueckii, lactic and is used in foods as preservatives, in leather production for deliming hides and in the textile industry for fabric treatment, plastics making in baking powders.
+- i.
+Gluconic acid: used as a pharmaceutical to supply calcium to the body by several fungi including Penicillium and Aspergillus species.
+Citric acid produced by Aspergillus niger and used as a food additive especially in the production of soft drinks. - ii.
+Lactic acid by different lactic acid bacteria for example, Lactobacillus delbrueckii, lactic and is used in foods as preservatives, in leather production for deliming hides and in the textile industry for fabric treatment, plastics making in baking powders.